 The Best Programs for First Time Homebuyers

-Buying a home is one of the most important decisions made by an individual in his/her life emotionally, mentally as well as financially.
-Many people believe that buying a home is something that is far off in the future, but there is actually a wide variety of programs designed to help first-time homebuyers purchase a home sooner than they expected.
-Here are some the best government offered programs for first-time homebuyers.
+Buying a home rates as one of the most important decisions made by an individual.
+It’s emotionally, mentally as well as financially monumental.
+Many people believe that buying a home is something far off in the future.
+However, a wide variety of programs exist to help first-time homebuyers purchase a home sooner than expected.
+The following programs, offered by the government, help first-time homebuyers reach their goal.

 FHA is the abbreviation of the Federal Housing Administration loan provided by the government.
-This option is the best fit for individuals with lower credit scores or those who are unable to pay larger down payments.
+This option is the best fit for individuals with lower credit scores.
+It also helps those who are unable to pay larger down payments.
 While the normal down payment for a home is 20%, FHA loans can require as little as 3.5% down.

 The eligibility criteria for an FHA loan is a credit score of at least 580, and 3.5% of the total amount paid as a down payment.
 For those with lower credit scores, there is an option to get a loan with a minimum credit score of 500, but with a higher down payment of 10%.
 With these loans, it is also worth keeping in mind that when you pay less than 20% down, you’ll more than likely need to also pay for private mortgage insurance to protect the lender from the risk of you not making your payments.